 The tax not in dispute and in case customs duty of the whole of duty or any tax assessed on imports shall be payable at the time of filing the notice of objection and if the due date occurred earlier than the period of thirty days the tax not in dispute shall be payable on that due date.

-Where the Commissioner General is satisfied that there exist good reason warranting, reduction, or waiver, he may waive the amount to be paid or accept the lesser amount where a taxpayer files an objection and makes payment the liability to the remaining assessed tax shall be suspended until the objection is finally determined.
+Upon application by taxpayer within fifteen days from the date of the issue of the tax decision, and where the Commissioner General is satisfied that there exist good reason warranting reduction or waiver, he may waive the amount to be paid or accept the lesser amount.
+Where a taxpayer files an objection and makes statutory payment, the liability to the remaining assessed tax shall be suspended until the objection is finally determined.

-Where and to whom the appeal should be lodged?
+Where and to whom the objection should be lodged?

 To the Regional Office where the taxpayer is registered

 Commissioner for Customs and excise,